Identifying when Precession can be Measured in Gravitational Waveforms: Predicting the Precession SNR Posterior

 \subsection{Non-precessing signal}

-Based upon calculations in \cite{Fairhurst:2019_2harm}, we have been using a value of $\rho_p = 2.1$ as the threshold for observable precession.
-This is based upon modelling the noise-only distribution of the precession SNR as a $\chi^{2}$ distribution with two degrees of freedom, which is equivalent to evaluating the likelihood in Eq.~(\ref{eq:rho_p_likelihood}) with zero precession ($\tilde{\rho}_{p} = 0$).
-We can use Eq.~(\ref{eq:p_rho_p}) to obtain a more accurate estimate of the expected distribution for $\rho_p$ in the absence of precession.
-By using aligned-spin samples and setting the simulated precession SNR to be 0, we can take into account prior effects and noisy data.
+We now look at the expected posterior distribution for $\rho_p$ when there is no precession in the the signal.
+As explained in Sec.\ref{sec:rho_p_predict}, previously a $\chi^{2}$ distribution with two degrees of freedom was used to model the $\rho_p$ distribution in the absence of any precession (see Ref.~\cite{Fairhurst:2019_2harm}).
+This then led to the natural heuristic that $\rho_p = 2.1$ should be the threshold for observable precession.
+Using Eq.~(\ref{eq:p_rho_p}) we can now use a more informative prior on $\tilde{\rho}_{p}$ and obtain a more accurate estimate of the expected posterior distribution in the absence of precession.
+We do this by using parameter estimation samples from an aligned-spin model and setting the simulated precession \ac{snr} to be 0, this then allows us to account for the effects of priors and different noise realisations.

-In Fig.~\ref{fig:rho_p_in_absence_of_precession}, we show the predicted and observed distributions for the precession SNR for a non-precessing signal.
-We use a non-precessing equivalent of the ``standard'' injection as our simulated signal (i.e., we set $\chi_{p}=0$ while ensuring all other parameters match those in Tab.~\ref{tab:standard_run}) but set the SNR of the signal to be $10$.
-We inject with zero noise and used the {\texttt{IMRPhenomPv2}} model for parameter recovery.
+In Fig.~\ref{fig:rho_p_in_absence_of_precession} we show the predicted and observed distributions for the precession \ac{snr} for a non-precessing signal.
+We use a non-precessing equivalent of the ``standard'' injection as our simulated signal (i.e., we set $\chi_{p}=0$ while ensuring all other parameters match those in Tab.~\ref{tab:standard_run}).
+We inject with zero noise and use the {\texttt{IMRPhenomPv2}} model for parameter recovery.

-The inferred $\rho_{p}$ distribution is peaked at lower values that the prediction from the likelihood (the $\chi^2$ distribution with 2 degrees of freedom).
-However, the conditioned prior on $\rho_p$, which is shown in Fig.~\ref{fig:predicted_prior_rho_p}, is peaked at $\rho_p \lesssim 1$, and this leads to the predicted posterior on $\rho_p$ also favouring lower values.
-When we combine the likelihood, based on the simulated value of $\rho_p$, with the conditioned prior we are able to accurately predict the $\rho_p$ posterior \textit{without} performing parameter estimation incorporating precession.
+The inferred $\rho_{p}$ distribution is peaked at lower values that the $\chi^2$ distribution as shown in Fig.~\ref{fig:rho_p_in_absence_of_precession}.
+However using the prediction from the likelihood (Eq.\ref{likelihood_calculation}) and the \emph{informed prior} we are able to obtain a better estimate of the posterior in the absence of precession.
+This estimate can be obtained without performing parameter estimation incorporating precession, this therefore allows for a better metric for determining whether or not there is measurable precession in the system.